argentlabs/argent-contracts/SECURITY.md

 ## Reporting a Vulnerability

-If you found a security issue, please email to security@argent.xyz
+If you find a security issue, please email to security@argent.xyz